 We have some villas that are just out of this world; glorious ocean views, private beaches, private swimming pools, absolute luxury, plenty of privacy and hospitality that is second to none is what you need to be ready for when you check into one of these wonderful family villas.

-If your interested in finding out more about renting a holiday villa in Candidasa then contact our helpful reservation team today.
+If you are interested in finding out more about renting a holiday villa in Candidasa then contact our helpful reservation team today.
 All you need to do is fill out the inquiry form on the homepage of this website and we will handle the rest- it’s that simple and easy!

-If you’re looking for a stylish family holiday villa with an absolute beach front location away from the noisy tourist precincts then head to Candidasa for an unforgettable Bali escape.
+If you’re looking for a stylish family holiday villa with an absolute beachfront location away from the noisy tourist precincts then head to Candidasa for an unforgettable Bali escape.
 Villa Gita Segara is built over two levels and is situated on a 2000 square meter parcel of land.
 You will slip into a state of total relaxation amid soaring coconut palms and love your very own private beach.
-Villa Gita Segara is sure to impress the most discerning of jet setting travelers.
+Villa Gita Segara is sure to impress the most discerning of jet setting travellers.

 2. Villa Stella

 One of the best villas in Candidasa due to its absolute beachfront location providing gorgeous views across the Indian Ocean and sprawling grounds with a massive 25-meter swimming pool, relaxing Jacuzzi and 3 opulent en-suite bedrooms provide a truly luxurious tropical living experience.
 The team of highly trained villa staff will make sure you have an unforgettable holiday in Candidasa.

 3. Villa Lucia